SkylineCommunications/dataminer-docs/connector-help/connector_help/Wowza_Streaming_Engine.md

 ## How to Use

-The driver requests the list of server applications that are going to be monitored by the element.
+The connector requests the list of server applications that are going to be monitored by the element.

 In the **Applications** table, you can configure which of the applications should be monitored.